davidhammaker/Vote_Predict/README.md

     * `api-token-auth/` accepts POST requests to log in users.
     * Use an HTTP tool like [Postman](https://www.getpostman.com/) to get a user token by sending a valid username and password in the body of your POST request.

+### Testing

+Please note that **tests are still in the works**.
+However, several tests have already been written.
+Ultimately, tests should cover as much of the code as possible.

+To test the application, navigate to the `vp_project` directory (containing `manage.py` and `pytest.ini`).
+From here, you can run `pytest` to test the code.
+* Alternatively, you can run `python manage.py test` in traditional Django fashion.
+But as testing for the app grows, there may come a point where this is no longer possible.

 ### The Code

 See the [README for 'vp_app'](https://github.com/davidhammaker/Vote_Predict_Backend/tree/master/vp_project/vp_app) for a brief explanation of the code so far.